DMBM665640 - CCP: Defendant does not respond to the claim - judgment in default

 Time limit for entry of judgment

-If for any reason you do not apply for judgment within 6 months from the end of the period for the debtor to file a defence, the court will stay the action in accordance with CPR15.11.
+If for any reason you do not apply for judgment within 6 months from the end of the period for the defendant to file a defence, the court will stay the action in accordance with CPR15.11.

 Stays of proceedings